oehf/ipf-docs/_pages/development.md

 ## Building

-IPF requires Java 8 for both compile time and runtime.
+IPF 4.x builds with Java 11 for both compile time and runtime.
-IPF does not yet support Java 9+, this is aimed for with IPF 4.0.
+IPF 3.x requires Java 8 for both compile time and runtime.

 IPF builds using Maven 3.6.
 IPF and its dependencies are available at [Maven Central], except for the MDHT dependencies that are provided at [https://projects.suisse-open-exchange.healthcare/artifactory/releases](https://projects.suisse-open-exchange.healthcare/artifactory/releases).